daqhris/daqhris.github.io/crypto-growth-fund.md

 - is also independent from any centralized entity like a regulatory body, a local authority or a government agency.

 This fund owns and manages digital assets that are:
-- easily accessible on the Internet,
+- accessible on the Internet by using a computing device,
-- known for practical and technical implementations,
+- known for practical implementations and widespread adoption,
 - on-track for an increase in value overtime,
-- not redeemable or convertible into physical assets,
+- available only in digital or electronic form,
 - held onto over a long-term horizon (min.
 10 years).

 ## Portfolio